AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 >[!ENDTABS]

-Using the properties specified in the authentication spec (i.e. `authSpec` from the response) you can create a base connection with the required credentials, specific to each destination type, as shown in the example below:
+Using the properties specified in the authentication spec (i.e. `authSpec` from the response) you can create a base connection with the required credentials, specific to each destination type, as shown in the examples below:

 >[!BEGINTABS]